PhD Network Structure

 PhD Vice-Representative

-PhD candidate in Political Science at the University of Lund, Sweden.
-Her current project looks at European border externalisation in Africa with the aim of producing a better understanding of how these policies are negotiated, adapted or resisted by migrants and local and diaspora communities.
+Agnese is a PhD candidate in Political Science at the University of Lund, Sweden.
+Her project looks at European border externalisation in Senegal with the aim of producing a better understanding of how these policies are negotiated, adapted or resisted by those targeted by them.
+Since 2023, she is Vice-Chair representative of the IMISCOE PhD Network Board and PhD Representative of the GenSem SC.

 Elina Jonitz